 The MND/Moeller Band is a partnership between Moeller High School and Mount Notre Dame, including over 75 members from both schools.
 These students participate in Honors Band and/or the Color Guard Program.
 Regularly performing “music that no one expected,” the MND/Moeller Band has entertained thousands at concerts, football games, competitions, and pep rallies.

 In the fall students participate in the MND/Moeller Marching Band.
 This group performs at football games and local contests, putting on a high-energy show incorporating electronics, a stadium-quality sound system, dance, guitars, flags, keyboards, singers, and more.
 Students actually watch our shows.
 Opposing crowds sing along and light up their phones.
 This is NOT the stereotypical marching band, either in how we play, or how we are seen by our peers.
 Band is one of only a few co-ed social activities, and incoming freshmen make many new friends at MND and Moeller before the school year starts, which eases the transition into high school.

 After football season, our principal activity is Concert Band.
 This group is featured on the Christmas and Spring Concerts along with smaller groups that are formed as part of the Honors Band classes.
 In addition to growing numbers, this group has a growing reputation, having performed in Washington, D.C., Chicago, New York City, and Boston.
-In the spring of 2020, this group will be performing at the Grand Ole Opry and record at a studio in Nashville, Tennessee.

 Any student entering MND who has played a Band instrument in grade school/middle school is eligible to sign up for the Instrumental Music class.
 Students who do not yet play a band instrument, but wish to do so, are welcome to join.
 We can get you started with lessons on an instrument in the spring or summer so that in the fall you can participate to the fullest.